vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article3-articles-for-PhD-students.md

 * [An Updated Guide on Where to Apply for a PhD in Databases in the US (2018)](https://www.cs.cmu.edu/~pavlo/blog/2018/11/an-updated-guide-on-where-to-apply-for-a-phd-in-databases-in-the-us-2018.html) (added on **11.12.2018**)

-Wish you smooth defense at the end of you research journey.
+I wish you smooth defense at the end of your research journey.
 And try to have fun while you are working on problems no one solved before.